openmeterio/openmeter/examples/ingest-fastify-node/README.md

 # Fastify Example

-In this example we will meter API call with Fastify.
+In this example we will meter API calls with Fastify.
 This is useful if you are building a web server and want to charge for certain API calls.

 Language: Node.js, TypeScript

 ## Example

-Fastify is a powerful Node.js web server which provides lifecycle hooks, useful to handle metering.
+Fastify is a powerful Node.js web server that provides lifecycle hooks, useful to handle metering.
 Checkout `app.ts` file and observe the flow of the request:

 1. We set user on session
-1. We server `GET /api` request
+1. We serve `GET /api` request
 1. We meter request after it's served

 ### Run The Example